 New fresh water storage can even be created when new dams and rainwater catchment areas are built.

 So, natural fresh water resources aren’t the only fresh water resources available.

 Wikipedia.org has this to say about fresh water supplies on Earth:

 - The total amount of easily accessible freshwater on Earth, in the form of surface water (rivers and lakes) or groundwater (in aquifers, for example), is 14.000 cubic kilometres (nearly 3359 cubic miles).
 Of this total amount, ‘just’ 5.000 cubic kilometres are being used and reused by humanity.
 Hence, in theory, there is more than enough freshwater available to meet the demands of the current world population of 7 billion people, and even support population growth to 9 billion or more.
 Due to the unequal geographical distribution and especially the unequal consumption of water, however, it is a scarce resource in some parts of the world and for some parts of the population.

 - … Fresh and unpolluted water accounts for 0.003% of total water available globally

 - … The atmosphere contains 0.04% water

 When Will We Run Out Of Water?
 (How Many Years Of Fresh Water Do We Have Left?)

-So, the question of when we will run out of fresh water supplies is a location specific one i.e. there’s a different answer for each individual city or region.
+So, the answer to the question of when we will run out of fresh water supplies is a location specific one i.e. there’s a different answer for each individual city or region.

-We outline those factors and variables in these guides:
+We outline some of those factors and variables in these guides: